-Opening of Harmony House in the slums of New Delhi by a couple from Dubai transforms the lives of hundreds of poor families to make ends meet.
-She earned 1,500 rupees (Dh90) a month cleaning people's homes, but she quickly lost that income because she had to take her daughter Aina, then five, to work.
+Opening of Harmony House in the slums of New Delhi by a couple from Dubai transforms the lives of hundreds of poor families

-Manal Ismail and Suryatapa Bhattacharya
+Manal Ismail and Survetape Bhattacharya

 GURGAON, INDIA // Kalpana Pandey was thrown out of her ancestral home in Lucknow in northern India after a confrontation with her father-inlaw.
-With limited education - she left school at 13 - Mrs Pandey struggled put her down on the floor and tell me they don't like it when my daughter comes along with me," Mrs Pandey says.
-"Where could I have left such a small child?"
+With limited education - she left school at 13 - Mrs Pandey struggled to make ends meet.

+She earned 1,500 rupees (Dh90) a month cleaning people's bornes, but she quickly lost that income because she had to take her daughter Aina, put her down on the floor and tell me they don't like it when my daughter comes along with me," Mrs Pandey says.
+"Where could I have left such a small child" With no money to pay the fees for a private school and no government schools within walking distance, there were lew options.

-"If she sat on a chair, people would
+"If she sat on a chair, people would dren since 2010.